 5 Tips for a Ghoulishly Green Halloween

-It's getting to be that time of year, when the slight chill in the air turns into a chill down your spine.
-Gnomes, goblins, ghouls and all sorts of other scary creatures start creeping onto your lawn and in your homes.
+It's getting to be that time of year when the slight chill in the air turns into a chill down your spine.
+Gnomes, goblins, ghouls, and all sorts of other scary creatures start creeping onto your lawn and into your homes.